Walter Raria: Background

-At the time of his appointment to his current assignment, Lt.
-Raria was the Deputy Commander of the Kenya Army, a position that he had served in for the previous two years.
-He replaced Lieutenant General Robert Kibochi, who was promoted to the position of Vice Chief of the Kenya Defence Forces.
+At the time of his appointment to his current assignment, Raria was the deputy commander of the Kenya Army, a position that he had served in for the previous two years.
+He replaced Lieutenant General Robert Kibochi, who was promoted to the position of vice chief of the Kenya Defence Forces.

-As Commander of the Army
+As commander of the Army

-Raria was sworn in as Army Commander on 13 July 2018.
-He is the 21st Commander of the Kenya Army.
+Raria was sworn in as Army commander on 13 July 2018.
+He is the 21st commander of the Kenya Army.

-In July 2022, Uhuru Kenyatta, the president of Kenya at that time, appointed Lieutenant General Peter Mbogo Njiru as the 22nd Commander of the Kenyan Army.
+In July 2022, Uhuru Kenyatta, the president of Kenya at that time, appointed Lieutenant General Peter Mbogo Njiru as the 22nd commander of the Kenyan Army.
 The handover ceremony took place at the Department of Defence Headquarters in Nairobi, on 8 August 2022.
-General Raria retired from the Kenyan military, later in 2022.
+General Raria retired from the Kenyan military in 2022.